HammadAli25/cli-number-guessing/README.md

-# cli-number-guessing
+# cli-number-guessing game
-this is cli based number
+This is cli based number